projf/projf-explore/README.md

 In this series, we learn about graphics at the hardware level and get a feel for the power of FPGAs.
 We'll learn how screens work, play Pong, create starfields and sprites, paint Michelangelo's David, draw lines and triangles, and animate characters and shapes.
 Along the way, you'll experience a range of designs and techniques, from memory and finite state machines to crossing clock domains and translating C algorithms into Verilog.

 ![](doc/img/fpga-graphics-banner.png?raw=true "")

-If you're new to the series, start by reading [Beginning FPGA Graphics](https://projectf.io/posts/fpga-graphics/).

 * **Beginning FPGA Graphics**: [Designs](graphics/fpga-graphics) - [Blog](https://projectf.io/posts/fpga-graphics/)
 * **Racing the Beam**: [Designs](graphics/racing-the-beam) - [Blog](https://projectf.io/posts/racing-the-beam/)